taaheer/my-works/drafts/imss/en.md

   <div style="text-align: center">
   PROFESSOR SEBASTIAN

-  2016 Uri attack was carried out on 18 September 2016 by four Jaish-e-Mohammed terrorists from Pakistan against an Indian Army...
+  The 2016 Uri attack was carried out on 18 September 2016 by four Jaish-e-Mohammed terrorists from Pakistan against an Indian Army...
   </div>
-  Noticed that GOVIND is sleeping.
+  Noticing that GOVIND is sleeping.

   <div style="text-align: center">
   PROFESSOR SEBASTIAN (As a hologram)

-  2016 Uri attack was carried out on 18 September 2016 by four Jaish-e-Mohammed terrorists from Pakistan against an Indian Army...
+  The 2016 Uri attack was carried out on 18 September 2016 by four Jaish-e-Mohammed terrorists from Pakistan against an Indian Army...
   </div>

   <div style="text-align: center">